top of page

 Me must consider both the QUANTITY and the QUALITY of the protein sources we consume.

-This graph demonstrates the alternating amino acid structure from different sources of protein isolate- the brown is from whey (milk), green from a vegan sprouted protein powder which includes both grains, legumes and potato, and the blue is the World Health Organization recommended amount for optimal functioning.
+This graph demonstrates the alternating amino acid structure from different sources of protein isolate.
+The brown is from whey (milk), green from a vegan sprouted protein powder which includes grains, legumes, and potato, and the blue is the World Health Organization recommended amount for optimal functioning.

 The graph is from perfectsports.com - the Canadian athlete performance product company.
-For our discount code and more infomation of their protein isolate- here.
+For more information on their protein isolate, click here.

 TOP PROTEIN SOURCES